As some famous person once said the worse type of businessman is someone that aims low and still misses.

 Use lines to generate sub-categories and related topics.
 Then break down the sub-categories further.
 This should give you a good number of potential post subjects.

-‘We were talking about kippers’ (smoked fish).
+“We were talking about kippers” (smoked fish).
 This was a writing technique taught to me by my father.
 When going into an English exam and you know that you’re going to write a strange first line – you know you’re going to get a good grade.

-With some practice this will work.
+With some practice, some things from this article will work.

 Over to You

-Well do you think?
+What do you think?
 Any tricks for generating posts?
 We all want to know.